-Failure to observe this precaution may result in injury.
+Failure to observe this precaution can result in injury.

 - Check the operation of the automatic oiler frequently.
-See Checking and Setting the Automatic Chain Oiler in this manual. - Check the chain frequently for proper tension and sharpness.
+Refer to "Checking and Setting the Automatic Chain Oiler" in this manual. - Check the chain frequently for proper tension and sharpness.
 Tension and sharpen as necessary.
-See the instructions under Saw Chain and Bar Maintenance. - Check the fluid level of the power source reservoir frequently.
+Refer to the instructions under "Saw Chain and Bar Maintenance." - Check the fluid level of the power source reservoir frequently.
 The automatic oiler uses hydraulic fluid to lubricate the bar and chain, and will cause the fluid level to drop.